learn-compsci/mathematical-techniques/content/Assignments/Assignment 2.md

 This is the second of two assignments and is worth 15% of the total grade.
-The assignment is due **Sunday 30th March 2025, 2359**.
+The assignment is due **Sunday 5th April 2025, 2359**.
 Submit your solutions digitally on Canvas, a submission box will be open under "Assignments > Assignment 2".

-There are 5 questions for a total of 15 marks.
-There is also a **optional** bonus question that you **may** attempt, for 2 marks.
-The total earnable marks is 17 out of 15 marks.
-(Think of the bonus marks as potentially making up any minor mistakes you may have made in the other parts of this assignment.)
+There are 4 questions for a total of 30 marks.

 _Please make sure your handwriting is legible.
 You may scan/take a picture of handwritten solutions, you may also type your solutions.
 We are not particular about the symbol use if you cannot type out the symbols but please make it clear to us what symbol you were intending to use._